krober10nd/SeismicMesh/README.rst

 ==============================================

 This software requires: a C++ compiler (GNU or Intel) with support for std++14, CMake >=3.0, CGAL >= 5.0 and Boost > 1.4.8.
 Note
-CGAl requires MPFR and GMP which may or may not already be installed on your standard Linux box.
+CGAL requires MPFR and GMP which may or may not already be installed on your standard Linux box.
 Once these packages are installed, you can run the following:

 1.  ``git submodule update --init --recursive``